devoriales/kubectl-cheatsheet/README.md

 - [Create Resourses with `cat` command](#create-resourses-with-cat)
 - [Getting API Resources](#getting-api-resources)

+## What is Kubectl
+This is the tool that most Kubernetes engineers primarily use when interacting with a Kubernetes cluster.

+Behind the scenes, kubectl interacts directly with the Kubernetes API, converting the commands you type into API requests, which are then executed on the Kubernetes cluster.

+With kubectl, you can perform a wide range of operations on the cluster, such as creating, deleting, and updating deployments, exposing your application, checking the logs of your running pods, and monitoring the health and capacity of your nodes and the overall cluster health.

+To begin using kubectl, you must first install it on your local machine.
+Please refer to the next section for installation instructions.

 ## Cluster Information
 With the following command, we can get information about the cluster, like the version of Kubernetes that is running, the IP address of the master, and the names of the nodes in the cluster.